rexhanh/1724_final_project/README.md

 - start: see below Reproducibility Guide
 - shutdown: Hit `Esc`

+### Keyboards Instructions
+Hit `Esc` anytime to quit the app.
+There is a keyboard instruction at the bottom of each page.

-### Main Screen keyboards
+Main screen:

-Start the app by `cargo run`; you will be directed to the main screen.

-The initial main screen will be mostly empty because no stocks have been added.
-User can hit `s` to enter search screen and add a stock.
+- `s`: to enter the search screen and add a stock.

-If a stock is in the list, you can use the `up` and `down` arrow keys to select different stocks (if more than one stock has been added).

-If a stock is selected, you can hit `enter` to enter the analytics screen.
-Use `d`, `m`, `y` keys to switch between intraday, monthly and yearly chart.

-Use `left` and `right` arrow key to switch between the stock list and general news list.
+- `left` and `right` arrow keys: to switch between the stock list and general news list.
+- `up` and `down` arrow keys: to go through a list and select a list item.
+- `d`, `m`, `y`: when a stock in the list is selected, switch among intraday, monthly and yearly price charts.
+- `enter`:

-Once a news item is selected, you can hit `enter` to enter general news screen.
+when a stock in the stock list is selected, to enter its analytics screen. when a news item in the news list is selected, to enter its news screen.

-You can hit `Esc` to quit the app.

-### Search Screen Keyboards
+Search Screen:
+- to search and select a stock:

-Once in search screen, you can hit `i` to insert text to search for a stock.
-After finishing the inputs, hit `enter` to search for stocks, and most similar stocks will appear on the screen as a list.
-User can use `up` and `down` arrow keys to select which stock to add, and hit `enter` to add it to the main screen.
+`i`：to insert text to the search box,`enter` to search for stocks, and most similar stocks will appear on the screen as a list.
+Users can use `up` and `down` arrow keys to select which stock to add, and hit `enter` to add it to the main screen.

-You can hit `h` to return to main screen, or `Esc` to quit the app.

-### Analytics Screen Keyboards
+- `h`: return to the main screen.

+Analysis Screen:
-- You can hit `o` to view detailed SMA plot, with crossover points marked and annotated.
+- `o`: to view a detailed SMA plot, with crossover points marked and annotated.
-- You can use ↓↑ to scroll gainer list.
+- ↓↑ to scroll the gainer list.
-- You can hit `h` to return to main screen, or `Esc` to quit the app.
+- `h`: to return to the main screen

-### General News Screen keyboards

-You can hit `h` to return to main screen, or `Esc` to quit the app.

-**At the bottom of each screen, there will be an instruction at the bottom.**

 ## Reproducibility Guide